TheArkian/AlspheDocs/README.md

 - Avatar Command - Grab your own or someone else's profile picture

-- Ban, Kick, Mute, Unmute and clear Commands - Make your server more secure
+- Ban, Kick, Mute, Mutes, Unmute, Warn, and warnings commands - Make your server more secure

 - Mutes Command - Check how many times a user has been muted